 But how do you decide it’s time to get professional help?

-It can be hard to know when it’s exactly the right time to call in the experts.
-You may feel embarrassed, or you may simply not want to deal with your debt at all, but getting help is nothing to be ashamed of.
+It can be hard to know when it’s the right time to call in the experts.
+You may feel embarrassed, or you may simply not want to deal with your debt at all.
+It’s important to know that seeking help is nothing to be ashamed of.

 It’s a sign of strength that you’re willing to address the issue, and the good news is there’s plenty of services available to help you get back on track.